kube-burner/kube-burner/docs/reference/configuration.md

 !!! note
     The precedence order to wait on resources is Global.waitWhenFinished > Job.waitWhenFinished > Job.podWait

+!!! warning
+    Bear in mind that `waitWhenFinished` behavior might be affected when job's garbage collection is enabled.

 kube-burner connects k8s clusters using the following methods in this order:

 - `KUBECONFIG` environment variable